-9.7.
-Standing Offers/ University Group Purchasing
+- 9.7.
+Standing Offers/ University Group Purchasing - 9.7.1.

-- 9.7.1.
 The University has access to consolidated agreements and standing offers put in place through a competitive process initiated by organizations such as ISI, CAUBO and the Province of Nova Scotia.
 These agreements are set up by a consortium of universities to consolidate their buying power and the negotiated standing offers generally reflect the lowest total end-use cost for members considering quality, service and price.
 These agreements are for use by the University and include agreements for purchases of stationery, waste removal, courier, shredding services, car rentals, courier, paper disposable (paper towels, toilet paper), garbage bags, paper-fine (for copiers and printers), hotels and building supplies.
 For a current copy of the University's standing offer agreements please contact the Finance office. - 9.7.2.
 All University purchasing must utilize these standing offers and preferred suppliers unless otherwise approved by the Vice-President, Finance and Administration.
-Exceptions will only be made if it can be clearly demonstrated that better pricing can be secured with an alternate supplier providing equivalent quality and service.

-9.8.
-Competitive Quotations
+Exceptions will only be made if it can be clearly demonstrated that better pricing can be secured with an alternate supplier providing equivalent quality and service. - 9.8.
+Competitive Quotations - 9.8.1.

-- 9.8.1.
 Where the value of the transaction is estimated to be between \$2,000 and \$7,500, the purchase must be made on a competitive basis with an informal solicitation to at least three known suppliers of goods/services to confirm pricing, specifications and terms (see ethical practices section of this document).
 When obtaining quotations, discuss delivery options with the supplier because they may have an impact on the purchase price.
-Estimated costs must include the price of the goods/services, all taxes, freight and shipping charges, insurance, customs and other related costs. - 9.8.2.
-All documentation must be forwarded to the Finance Office in advance of generating an electronic purchase order.

-9.9.
-Tender By Invitation
+Estimated costs must include the price of the good or materials, rate per hour for services and number of hours, all taxes, freight and shipping charges, insurance, customs and other related costs. - 9.8.2.
+All documentation must be forwarded to the Finance Office in advance of generating an electronic purchase order. - 9.9.
+Tender by Invitation - 9.9.1.

-- 9.9.1.
 Where the value of the transaction exceeds \$7,500 a tender must be issued.
 Tender by invitation enables the user department to limit the number of bids to known vendors who are invited to participate. - 9.9.2.
 The University should aim for at least five quotes with a target of three prices.
 If less than three prices are obtained, ISI should be solicited to provide an independent opinion on the process via email. - 9.9.3.
 The Department should always call the vendors in advance to inquire about their willingness to quote.
-If they are unable to quote, they are asked to provide a letter for our files indicating why they are unable to quote.

-9.10.
-Public Tenders
+If they are unable to quote, they are asked to provide a letter for our files indicating why they are unable to quote. - 9.10.
+Public Tenders - 9.10.1.

-- 9.10.1.
 A public tender is a formal solicitation document inviting binding proposals for the delivery of goods, services and construction.
 In a tender, the requirements are clearly defined with price, work schedule and delivery representing some of the evaluation criteria.
-Legislation mandates the use of public tenders within specific thresholds (refer to grid in earlier section of this policy) which means that the tender opportunity must be advertised to the public. - 9.10.2.
-Public tenders should be coordinated through ISI.
-Suppliers' responses must be sealed and received before the specified date and time.
-All suppliers that submit a bid will be informed of the award results.
+Legislation mandates the use of public tenders within specific thresholds (refer to grid in earlier section of this policy) which means that the tender opportunity must be advertised to the public.